jcsilkey/brew-evolution/004-read-homebrew-options-from-config-file.md

 A prototype implementation can be found at https://github.com/jcsilkey/microbrew/tree/feature/homebrew-config-file.

-1. Upon execution, `brew` would search /etc/homebrew/homebrew.json and
-$HOMEBREW_PREFIX/etc/homebrew/homebrew.json for a configuration file and load the first file found.
+1. Upon execution, `brew` would search $HOMEBREW_PREFIX/etc/homebrew/homebrew.json for a configuration file and load it if it exists.
 2. `brew` would then search for $HOME/.homebrew/homebrew.json and load it if found.
 3. Any options previously set via environmental variables are ignored, allowing users to continue setting options via the current process.